 Scroll through to find out what's behind the $30-plus fitness class phenomenon.

-The environment, the energy, the experience—working out at your local barre studio is not the same as working out at your local gym.
+The environment, the energy, the experience—working out at your local barre studio isn't at all the same as working out at your local gym.
 It just feels different.
 There’s no turnstile to walk through, no fighting for the machine you want.
-Instead, you check in by name and get settled into your reserved spot, hassle free.
-And have you noticed they’re all dark?
+Instead, you check in by name and get settled into your reserved spot, hassle-free.
+And, as you've probably noticed, they’re all dark.
 Unlike group fitness classes in gyms, premium fitness classes are almost all done in pitch darkness.
-That may not be the reason to pay $30 for a single yoga session, but it certainly does add to the appeal for the vast majority of the population, who doesn’t want to feel judged for falling out of headstand.
-Plus, the classes are small; it’s a more intimate setting—similar to private or personalized training sessions that afford you more person-to-person attention.
+That may not be the best reason to pay $30 for a single yoga session, but it certainly does add to the appeal for the vast majority of the population, who doesn’t want to feel judged for falling out of a headstand.
+Not to mention, the classes are small; it’s a more intimate and friendly setting—similar to private or personalized training sessions that afford you more person-to-person attention.
 This sort of environment fosters a sense of community.

 And for Spin, rowing, Pilates, and any other kind of studio that requires a lot of hardware, that equipment doesn’t come cheap.
 Pilates reformer machines cost about $7000 apiece.
 A dozen of those will add up.

 Finally, the instructors.
-With a $30-plus price tag per class, you expect to get the best of the best.
-Which is why companies like SoulCycle and OrangeTheory Fitness spend a lot of money recruiting the cream of the crop.
+With a $30-plus price tag per class, you expect to get the best of the best, which is why companies like SoulCycle and OrangeTheory Fitness spend a lot of money recruiting the cream of the crop.
 At SoulCycle, that means lengthy auditions (yes, auditions), followed by eight weeks of classroom training and two weeks of community rides.
-While the companies are pretty tight-lipped about the exact wages for their instructors, most studios pay between $55 and $150 per class, which is higher than the going rate at most gyms.
-Of course, experience and bonuses for sold-out classes can raise that number too.
+While the companies are pretty tight-lipped about their instructors' exact wages, most studios pay between $55 and $150 per class, which is higher than the going rate at most gyms.
+That's not even counting pay raises for experience.
+And if they're well-liked, bonuses for sold-out classes can increase that number, too.

 The bottom line is fitness has become a luxury commodity.
-You can carry a handbag from Target or can you carry a Céline purse—both will proficiently tote your lipsticks and credit cards, but there’s a reason you spend hundreds (er, thousands) of dollars on a luxury handbag (and it’s not because it does a better job of holding your belongings).
-That’s not to say that you get a better workout at SoulCycle than you do at 24-Hour Fitness, but you’re paying for something entirely different.
-In today’s state of athleisure showing at fashion week, designer sneaker collaborations selling out in seconds, and $10-a-pop juice bars on every corner, fitness is no longer a mundane activity—it’s a luxury.
-These elite fitness studios bank on our tendencies to equate price with value, and we do (at the least enough of us do).
+You can carry a handbag from Target or can you carry a Céline purse—both will proficiently tote your lipsticks and credit cards, but there’s a reason you spend thousands of dollars on a luxury handbag (and it’s not because it does a better job of holding your belongings).
+That’s not to say that you do or don't get a better workout at SoulCycle than you do at 24-Hour Fitness, but you’re paying for something entirely different.
+In today’s world where athleisure is shown at fashion week, designer sneaker collaborations sell out in seconds, and $10-a-pop juice bars are on every corner, fitness is no longer a mundane activity—it’s a luxury.
+Elite fitness studios bank on our tendencies to equate price with value, and as it turns out, we do (at the least enough of us do).
 It turns out the higher rates aren’t a deterrent—they’re part of the draw.

 The prices; the small, reservation-only classes; the trendy, branded apparel—it all goes back to exclusivity, to luxury.
-The demand for luxury is everywhere (yes, even when it comes to working out).
-Once upon a time, no one dreamed of the $5 cup of coffee, but here we are sipping cold brew and pour-over coffee.
-Even beer’s gone fancy.
-When you’re living in a world where a Hermès Birkin bag appreciates value better than gold, you can’t deny luxury is taking over.
-And truthfully, the answer to the question Why did working out get so expensive? is people will pay for it.
+The demand for luxury is everywhere, particularly in major metropolitan areas, and yes, even when it comes to working out.
+Once upon a time, no one dreamed of the $5 cup of coffee, but here we are, sipping cold brew and pour-over without thinking twice.
+And so the honest answer to the question of Why did working out get so expensive? ends up being that people will pay for it.
 It’s as simple as supply and demand.
-If people weren’t paying $35 to pedal on a stationary bike for 45 minutes, these boutique fitness studios simply wouldn’t exist.